 2. Clear and simple messaging.

-3. Honesty and authenticity is truly the most dependable and differentiating brand position.
+3. Honesty and authenticity are the most responsible and differentiating brand positions.

 4. Your packaging must embody and extend your brand.
-Today’s consumers are looking for real, they want natural.
-They want to trust and emotionally connect to the products and the brands that they consume.
+Today’s consumers are looking for real; they want nature.
+They want to trust and emotionally connect to the products and brands they consume.

 5. Shelf impact.
 Consumers fight grocery store attention-deficit disorder with routine and speed.
-You need to get noticed and your packaging needs to interrupt those shoppers who are on their way to buy the brand they buy week-after-week.
+It would help if you got noticed, and your packaging needs to interrupt those shoppers who are on their way to buy the brand they buy week after week.

 What are the benefits of Packaging design?

 Your packaging could become a long term reminder.

-It’s important to marketers that customers receive their products in undamaged containers so that customers experience the care and consideration companies put into planning the packaging they use to hold and ship products.
-Poorly packaged products can turn into customer service and public relations problems for companies.
+It’s important to marketers that customers receive their products in undamaged containers to experience the care and consideration companies put into planning the packaging they use to hold and ship products.
+Poorly packaged products can turn into customer service and public relations problems.
 Customers perceive products as inferior and lacking quality if they are not packaged appropriately.

-Customers are drawn to brands that they identify with, this leads to more time looking at products while making purchasing decisions.
+Customers are drawn to brands they identify with, leading to more time looking at products while making purchasing decisions.
 Research suggests at least a third of product decision-making is based on packaging, along with personal preferences.
 The visual presentation of your brand helps attract customers and persuade them to pick up your product, learn what it’s used for and determine if the product will add value to their lives.
 Packaging design is heavily dependent on the company’s target market.
-From colour to artwork to shape, everything is considered as companies determine how to tailor it for their ideal consumers.
+From colour to artwork to shape, everything is considered.
+Companies determine how to tailor it for their ideal consumers.

 Businesses rely on product packaging to communicate information.
 Packaging provides ingredient information, instructions for use, features and benefits.
-Customer service information also appears on the packaging, as a way to give consumers a way to contact companies and provide feedback or ask questions.
-An open-loop of communication between companies and their consumers helps businesses decide how to market their products, which benefits to highlight and when they need to make changes.
+Customer service information also appears on the packaging to give consumers a way to contact companies and provide feedback or ask questions.
+An open-loop of communication between companies and their consumers helps businesses decide how to market their products, which benefits to highlight, and when to make changes.